-The Department of Chemical Engineering offers graduate programs leading to PhD and MS degrees in chemical engineering and a MS degree in alternative energy.
+The Department of Chemical Engineering offers graduate programs leading to PhD and MS degrees in chemical engineering.
 Students in our department participate in high quality, multidisciplinary research and education in an idea-rich environment.
 Students can also join one of our distinguished and well-funded research groups and and benefit from close interaction with our faculty, through carefully designed courses and leading edge research projects.

 Our faculty value interdisciplinary research, giving our students the opportunity to interact with other departments like chemistry, optics, biomedical engineering and materials science.
 The department and the engineering school offer state-of-the-art research equipment and computer facilities to perform high-impact research.

 PhD in Chemical Engineering